ReliaQualAssociates/ramstk/.github/ISSUE_TEMPLATE/TEST.md

 name: Test
 about: Fix or add new test.
 labels:
-  - globalbacklog
+  - status: backlog
-  - test
+  - type: test

 ---

 **Describe the test that is missing or needs to be fixed.**

-- [ ] This issue is an epic issue which subsumes the following:
+- [ ] This issue subsumes the following issues: